🔍 공개 퀴즈 검색

 1. Circular

-2. Perpendicular to wave direction ✓
+2. Perpendicular to wave ✓

 3. Parallel to wave direction